Integrated development environment: Use

 or Vim.
-Data Display Debugger is intended to be an advanced graphical front-end for many text-based debugger standard tools.
-Some programmers prefer managing makefiles and their derivatives to the similar code building tools included in a full IDE.
-For example, most contributors to the PostgreSQL database use make and GDB directly to develop new features.
-Even when building PostgreSQL for Microsoft Windows using Visual C++, Perl scripts are used as a replacement for make rather than relying on any IDE features.
+Some programmers prefer managing makefiles (and similar build files) over the build configuration experience presented by an IDE.
+For example, most contributors to the PostgreSQL database use make and GDB directly.
+Even when building PostgreSQL for Windows via Visual C++, Perl scripts are used as a replacement for make rather than relying on any IDE features.
 Some Linux IDEs such as Geany attempt to provide a graphical front end to traditional build operations.

-On the various Microsoft Windows platforms, command-line tools for development are seldom used.
-Accordingly, there are many commercial and non-commercial products.
-However, each has a different design commonly creating incompatibilities.
-Most major compiler vendors for Windows still provide free copies of their command-line tools, including Microsoft (Visual C++, Platform SDK, .NET Framework SDK, nmake utility).

-IDEs have always been popular on the Apple Macintosh's classic Mac OS and macOS, dating back to Macintosh Programmer's Workshop, Turbo Pascal, THINK Pascal and THINK C environments of the mid-1980s.
-Currently macOS programmers can choose between native IDEs like Xcode and open-source tools such as Eclipse and Netbeans.
-ActiveState Komodo is a proprietary multilanguage IDE supported on macOS.
+Data Display Debugger is graphical front-end for many text-based debugger tools.

 Online

-An online integrated development environment, also known as a web IDE or cloud IDE, is a browser based IDE that allows for software development or web development.
-An online IDE can be accessed from a web browser, allowing for a portable work environment.
+An online integrated development environment, also known as a web IDE or cloud IDE, is a browser based IDE that allows for software development or web development.An online IDE can be accessed from a web browser, allowing for a portable work environment.
 An online IDE does not usually contain all of the same features as a traditional or desktop IDE although all of the basic IDE features, such as syntax highlighting, are typically present.

-A Mobile-Based Integrated Development Environment (IDE) is a software application that provides a comprehensive suite of tools for software development on mobile platforms.
+A mobile-based integrated development environment (IDE) is a software application that provides a comprehensive suite of tools for software development on mobile platforms.
 Unlike traditional desktop IDEs, mobile-based IDEs are designed to run on smartphones and tablets, allowing developers to write, debug, and deploy code directly from their mobile devices.

+Agentic development environment

+As AI assistance is increasing in IDEs, the concept of agentic development environment (ADE) began to appear.
+Agents not only suggest code completions but explain code, analyze bugs, suggest solutions, plan them and implement them.
+Some ADEs are plugins in regular IDEs as GitHub Copilot, Cline and Continue for Visual Studio Code, while some are deeply integrated as Windsurf, Cursor and Google Antigravity.
+Other ADEs, such as Frame, focus on providing a spec-driven environment for AI coding agents and persistent project context across development sessions.
+Zed Editor also has optional AI, while the upcoming Jetbrains Fleet Editor was cancelled in favor of an ADE called Jetbrains Air that is based on it.